2014 FIVB Women's Volleyball World Championship qualification (NORCECA)

-The NORCECA qualification for the 2014 FIVB Volleyball Women's World Championship saw member nations compete for six places at the finals in Italy.
+The NORCECA qualification for the 2014 FIVB Women's Volleyball World Championship saw member nations compete for six places at the finals in Italy.

 Draw

 40 of the 41 NORCECA national teams entered qualification (Montserrat and Turks and Caicos Islands later withdrew).
 The teams were distributed according to their position in the NORCECA Senior Women's Confederation Rankings as of 15 January 2012 using the serpentine system for their distribution.
 (Rankings shown in brackets) Teams ranked 1–7 do not compete in the first and second rounds, and automatically qualify for the third rounds.